tecknut/religionfusion/README.md

 * But don't be just blindly nice to people.
 If they're nasty to you, you are allowed to be rude to them.
 * Don't steal other people's stuff
 * Be nice to other people
+* Rape is never ok.
+Sex must be consensual.
+Even if you're married.
+* You do not ever own another human being.
+Wife, husband, child.
+You cannot take their life.

 # Meetups
 * Totally optional